How to apply for state-owned housing in Monaco

 State-owned housing, i.e. relating to the State Property Authority (AD), is allocated to Monegasque households according to their normal needs.
 Priority for allocation is based on a points system, set by Ministerial Decree.

-Applications for State-owned housing can only be made in the context of a call for applications after a State-owned property has been made available.
+Applications for State-owned housing can only be made in the context of a call for applications.

 |Couple or single person in the absence of recurring revenue||Exclusion|